Hurd-Jon/ClarusChallenge/README.md

 The Output for the file is in a sample log file in the TaskOne/SampleOutput folder

-## Task Two : Parsing a file / Writing out to a csv / Removing Octet padding
+## Task Two : Parsing a file / Removing comments / Writing out to a csv / Removing Octet padding

 Reading the file and writing it out in a new format was fine.